AlanSt/azure-docs/articles/storage/common/storage-network-security.md

 > Be sure to [set the default rule](#change-the-default-network-access-rule) to Deny, or removing exceptions will have no effect.
 >

+## ARM template support
+Storage endpoints can also be created through the use of Azure ARM templates.
+[Learn more about endpoints with ARM templates](https://azure.microsoft.com/en-us/resources/templates/201-vnet-2subnets-service-endpoints-storage-integration/).

 ## Next steps
 Learn more about Azure Network Service Endpoints in [Service Endpoints](/azure/virtual-network/virtual-network-service-endpoints-overview).